Physical Events

 ©Michael Wharley

 Dwayne Fields is an explorer, broadcaster, and the UK's Chief Scout.
-He is an advocate for inspiring people to get outdoors and explore the world around them – with a particular focus on encouraging young people growing up in inner cities to get out and experience nature and a life with which they have not previously been engaged.
+He advocates for people to get outdoors and explore the world around them – with a particular focus on encouraging young people growing up in inner cities to get out and experience nature and new aspects of life.

 Portrait of Caroline, a smiling white woman with mid-length brown hair.
 She wears a white top and stands against a plain wooden background.